svanheule/icecube-display/doc/eeprom-layout.md

 The serial number is stored as a null-terminated UTF16-LE string, as required by the USB specification.
 The 32 bytes of reserved EEPROM can therefore be used to store 15 characters.
-See \ref display_implementations on which format to use for the serial number string.
+See \ref display_serialno on which format to use for the serial number string.
 ```{.c}
 // Assuming the platform is little-endian
 const char16_t USB_STRING_SERIALNO[] __attribute__((section(".serialno")) = u"ICD-IC-000-0000";